KyleSchubert/capstone-thing/README.md

 <b>After Battles</b>
 - [x] Player receives in-game currency to spend at shops
 - [x] Player receives a choice of 3 cards to add to their deck
-- [ ] If it was an elite battle, player receives a random artifact item and more in-game currency
+- [x] If it was an elite battle, player receives a random artifact item and more in-game currency
-- [ ] If it was a boss battle, player receives a choice of 3 high-tier artifact items, more in-game currency, and in-game currency that persists between runs
+- [x If it was a boss battle, player receives a choice of 3 high-tier artifact items, more in-game currency, and in-game currency that persists between runs

 <b>Shops</b>